nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## OpenMath identifiers

- * Create a function injecting any string into a valid OpenMath identifier.
-    * Place this function in the OpenMath module.
-    * It should be a class method called `encodeAsIdentifier`.
-    * Results should be of the form "id_" followed by hexadecimal representation of the string's characters.
- * Create the inverse of `encodeAsIdentifier`.
-    * Place this function in the OpenMath module.
-    * It should be a class method called `decodeIdentifier`.

 ## Embedding a single attribute

  * Add a method for deleting a group from the document.